leatecumsah/What-i-learned-so-far_JAVA/README.md

 Dear Gabriella,

 This is a repo of my JAVA-Programms.
-Its still mostly in german, but i hope you can still read it.
+Its still mostly in german, but i hope you can read it.
 Your feedback would be welcome.
 Best Regards Lea